BlenderCN-Org/blender-op1/README.md

 ### Fix the dimensions to make the keyboard fit right

+Use the image from https://github.com/TomasHubelbauer/three-op-1 to get the dimensions.

 ### Finalize the square and rectangular keys including the curved taper

 ### Design the knobs